-More than 25,000 young people aged 15-19 years old completed the survey this year.
+More than 25,000 young people aged 15-19 years old completed the 2019 Youth Survey.
 The top three most important issues chosen by the young people are:

 - Mental health (36%)